-The CA-125 test and an ultrasound may be helpful if you have symptoms of ovarian cancer (see Advice section at right).
+The CA-125 test and an ultrasound may be helpful if you have symptoms of ovarian cancer such as abdominal bloating, early satiety, or pelvic pain.

-Also, if your doctor feels something abnormal on a physical exam, these tests may help diagnose the problem.
+Also, if your health care provider feels something abnormal on a physical exam, these tests may help diagnose the problem.

-If you have ovarian cancer, the CA-125 test can be helpful.
-Your doctor can use the test to check if treatment is helping, or if the cancer has come back.
+If you already have ovarian cancer, the CA-125 test can be helpful to see if treatment is working or if the cancer has come back.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2014 Consumer Reports.
+Use of this report is at your own risk. © 2021 ABIM Foundation.
 Developed in cooperation with the Society of Gynecologic Oncology.
-To learn more about the sources used in this report and terms and conditions of use, please visit ConsumerHealthChoices.org/about-us/.